Talk: How Scholars and Activists Can Partner for Reproductive and Racial Justice

 Both Ross and Solinger have been active in the reproductive justice movement for decades and have authored or co-authored many important texts on the topic, including Reproductive Justice: An Introduction.

-This event is co-sponsored by ISSR, the Public Engagement Project, the Office of the Chancellor, Department of Health Promotion and Policy and Department of Women, Gender and Sexuality Studies, as well as the Five Colleges Reproductive Health, Rights and Justice Certificate program.
+This event is co-sponsored by ISSR, the Public Engagement Project, the Office of the Chancellor, the Department of Health Promotion and Policy, the Department of Women, Gender and Sexuality Studies, the Department of History, the Five Colleges Reproductive Health, Rights and Justice Certificate program, UMass Students for Reproductive Justice, the Women of Color Leadership Network, and the Center for Research on Families.
 It is also part of ISSR's developing Racial Justice Education Project.